oceantracker/oceantracker/_todo.md

     1. . ??
 1. Nested grids
     1.. ??
+1. Stats
+    1. Stats to work on list of acceptable statuses, not min max?
+    1. matab read polygon
+    1. general rebuild?
 1. in case runner create all user requested instances and merge params in one step
 1. build check that all classes are initialised and finalized
 1. Docs
     1. check all how to note books run, set up code to run all notebooks

 1. write of case info file even if errors, trap json encoding erorrs
+2. zeros in tracks seen in matlab output

 ##  Internal Structure